 Mentors meet with children regularly to share simple but meaningful experiences.
 These will typically be activities guided by the child’s interests, such as going for a walk, reading a much loved book, or playing a board game together.

-Memory Makers typically make a commitment to meet with the child for a few hours every fortnight.
+Mentors make a commitment to meet with the child for a few hours every fortnight.
 By listening and giving children the opportunity to make decisions and choices, Mentors help to develop their life skills.

 How Do I Become a Mentor With Younger Children?

 As long as you are over 18, there’s nothing stopping you from becoming a Mentor – you just need to be able to put the child at the centre of the relationship – and the ability to have lots of fun!

 SMASH provides initial information events and regular catch up sessions to ensure that all Mentors are confident and comfortable with their role.

 SMASH Youth Project

 Pinetrees Community Centre

 Our next training is planned for February 2018 and dates will be posted here as soon as they are confirmed.
 Applications from volunteers are welcome all year round.